Bishalai/recommendation_meal/README.md

 # recommendation_meal
-simple implementations and fuctions.. backend and frontend done by other guys
+simple implementations and fuctions.. backend in django coming soon

 more to follow soon..